What Does Autonomy Mean When Managing Agentic AI?

 When we discuss responsible use, we're focusing on the practical steps and frameworks organizations can implement to anticipate and address potential ethical challenges.
 It’s about being intentional from the initial concept through to deployment and ongoing operation, maintaining vigilance as these intelligent systems learn and adapt.
 For businesses like yours, looking to accelerate AI initiatives with comprehensive and production-ready solutions, integrating responsibility into your AI strategy from day one is crucial.
 This approach not only safeguards against risks but also strengthens your brand reputation and fosters innovation that you can confidently stand behind.
 It means creating clear guidelines, ensuring robust oversight, and valuing diverse input to make sure these intelligent agents serve us well, ethically and effectively, paving the way for positive impact.

-Setting up clear ethical guidelines
+Establish clear ethical guidelines from the start

 This is where we lay the groundwork.
 Think of ethical guidelines as the conscience for your agentic AI.
 Without them, you risk your AI making biased decisions, making mistakes, or even being used in ways you didn't intend.
 As HBR points out, "Significant risks exist...
 Early action by business and government leaders now will help set the right course for agentic AI development."
 So, what can you do?
 Start by defining what ethical AI use means for your organization.
 Create a clear set of principles that will guide your AI's development and deployment.
 It’s also a great idea to involve a variety of people from different parts of your business in creating these guidelines to ensure they’re comprehensive and practical.

-Thorough testing and continuous oversight
+Commit to testing and continuous human oversight

 Agentic AI systems are created to learn and adapt, enhancing their effectiveness.
 However, this means that a single check before launch is insufficient.
 Ongoing oversight is essential.
 The process requires careful attention to ethical implications and possible biases during the development and implementation of agentic AI systems, and this vigilance should continue throughout the AI's lifecycle.